immortalvm/ivm-implementations/README.md

 # The iVM assembler and prototype VM

+## Introduction

+The iVM assembler was made for two reasons: To make it feasible to program the iVM by hand, and also to act as a target for the iVM compiler.
+The assembly language provides some useful shorthands and it abstracts away details that does not regard the assembly programmer or the compiler.

+## The assembly language

 For code examples and a language introduction see the source files in [Assembler.Tests/test_code](Assembler.Tests/test_code), in particular these files: